Vikaslh/saas-app/README.md

 - `npm run build` – Build for production
 - `npm run start` – Start the production server
 - `npm run lint` – Lint the codebase

 ---

-## Deployment

-You can deploy this app to [Vercel](https://vercel.com/) or any platform that supports Next.js App Router.

----